SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Engineer%20Settings%202.JPG)

 You must supply the tyre selection and pressure setup, that is used at the beginning of the race, in the lower area of the *Race* tab, wherease the static information for the given track and race is located in the upper area.
-You can use the "Import" button to retrieve the current tyre setup information from *Assetto Corsa Competizione*.
-Currently, *Assetto Corsa Competizione* only gives access to the tyre pressures that are currently configured in the Pitstop MFD.
+You can use the "Import" button to retrieve the current tyre setup information from your simulation game.
+But which data are available for an import depends on the capabilities of the simulator game in use.
+For example, *Assetto Corsa Competizione* currently only gives access to the tyre pressures that are configured in the Pitstop MFD.
 But you may use the "Use current pressures" option in the *Assetto Corsa Competizione* "Fuel & Strategy" area to transfer your current tyre setup to the Pitstop MFD and "import" the settings from there.
 Depending on your currently mounted tyres, the values will be imported as "Dry" or "Wet" setup values.
 As a convinience shortcut, the *Import* operation can also be triggered by your hardware controller without opening the settings dialog, which might be all you need during a race preparation.
 Please consult the documentation for the [ACC plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#vitual-race-engineer-integration) on how to do this.

 Note: We requested a more versatile access to setup informations from Kunos already.
 Hopefully, this will be available in a future version of *Assetto Corsa Competizione*, and the whole process will become much less cumbersome.
+For other simulators, there is even less functionality available at the moment.

-Additionally worth to be mentioned is the field *Pitstop Duration*, with which you supply the difference time needed for a normal pitstop (time for pit in and pit out plus the time needed for a tyre change minus the time to pass the pit area on the track).
+Additionally worth to be mentioned is the field *Pitstop.Delta*, with which you supply the difference time needed for a normal pitstop (time for pit in and pit out plus the time needed for a tyre change minus the time to pass the pit area on the track).
 This information is used by Jona to decide, whether an early pitstop for a tyre change or damage repair might be worthwhile.

 If you open the settings tool, it will load the *Race Engineer.settings* file located in the *Simulator Controller\Config* folder in your user *Documents* folder.
 If you close the tool with the "Ok" button, this file will be overwritten with the new information.
 Beside that, you can load a settings file from a different location with the "Load..." button and you can save the current settings with the "Save..." button.
 This may be used to create preconfigured settings for all your cars and tracks in the various environmental conditions.
 By the way - this will be integrated in a future version of Simulator Controller with the setup database automatically.